slowy07/luna/CONTRIBUTING.md

 ## panduan kontribusi
 * every changes that you proposed need to
 * use `snake_case` when naming a file
-* every tutorial or implemenation need to be in the same folder, like so:
+* every tutorial or implementation need to be in the same folder, like so:

 ```
 count_variable
-├── README.md (describtion)
+├── README.md (description)
 ├── countvariable.py
 ```